 2016's Galaxy S7 - together with the bigger S7 Edge - is still a very good handset in its own right, sharing a lot of the battery management power and camera smarts from its successor the Galaxy S8.
 You can see a potted review under our top handpicked deals below and it's soooooo much cheaper than the newer Samsung smartphones.

 You can easily get away with bills in the low twenties.
-Or, if you're prepared to part with a wedge at the outset, you can even get them below the £20 mark.
+Or, if you're prepared to part with around £100 at the outset, you can even get them below the £20 mark.
 And big data deals now come cheap, too.
 Excellent value when you consider that the S7 used to be one of the best phones around.

 The top 5 best Samsung Galaxy S7 deals across all UK networks:

 These tariffs below are what we think are the absolute best Galaxy S7 deals out there in the UK today.
-We've included contract plans from EE, O2 and Vodafone, but it's Three mobile that really has the stranglehold on this Samsung smartphone at the moment.
-Prices are extremely low these days.
+We've included contract plans from EE, O2 and Vodafone, while Three's prices have got much worse in recent weeks.
+Prices are extremely low these days, so we can guarantee you a bargain.

-Three virtually has a monopoly on cheap S7 deals now, but this Vodafone tariff from Mobiles.co.uk brings your monthly payments down to a wonderful £18 per month.
+Don't worry if you hear a drip drip drip - that's just our mouths watering at this stupidly cheap Galaxy S7 deal from Fonehouse.
+This EE tariff brings your monthly payments down to a wonderful £18 per month.
 That's extraordinary for a 2016 flagship phone.
-Use our exclusive 10OFF code to knock a tenner off the upfront price.
+And you don't even have to pay obscene money for the handset at the start.
 But it's worth noting you only get 1GB of data.
-Total cost over 24 months is £562
+Total cost over 24 months is £531

-This new tariff from Mobiles.co.uk means that Vodafone has become a little bit more competitive for Galaxy S7 deals.
-OK, so compared to Three, it's still lagging behind.
-But this improved bigger data plan isn't bad at all.
-It gives you 16GB of data and unlimited everything else for a well balanced combo of upfront spend and monthly bills.
-Total cost over 24 months is £785
+This tariff from Mobile Phones Direct shows that Vodafone is still pretty competitive for Galaxy S7 deals if you're after a bit more data.
+It gives you 16GB of the stuff and unlimited everything else for a well balanced combo of upfront spend and monthly bills.
+Subtle and demure, we like this deal muchly.
+Total cost over 24 months is £798.99

 Samsung Galaxy S7 review